ymasory/scala-corpus/README.md

 Line counts are generated using [cloc](http://cloc.sourceforge.net/).

 ## building  ##
 This collection is built using [sbt](http://code.google.com/p/simple-build-tool/).
+Compilation is exactly one step:
     sbt test-compile

+For some reason `sbt` will print Java unchecked warnings in red as errors even though they're just warnings.
+Don't be alarmed, the corpus will still compile.

 NOTE: Some systems (e.g., Linux with home directory encryption) may not be able to build scala-project due to a [known limitation](http://lampsvn.epfl.ch/trac/scala/ticket/3623) of `scalac` concerning file name lengths.